 Disputing Irrational Beliefs

 Disputing irrational beliefs is a cornerstone of rational emotive behavior therapy.
 When you bring up a situation that's causing you emotional turmoil, the first step is to identify the beliefs behind that emotional response.
 Then, you question whether that underlying belief is helpful for you.

 You may notice that a belief can be true without being helpful.
 In this case, you can either change what you do to cause it or have no control over it; you can change the core beliefs behind your reaction to it.

 Also, a belief can be helpful but not true.
 Anyone from any religion can benefit from rational-emotive therapy.
 Not all religions espouse the same beliefs.
 REBT therapy can help people from any religion because those beliefs may be very helpful to each person, even if they aren't all true in a scientific sense.
 If they aren't helpful, you can tone them down or stop placing so much pressure on yourself to follow them perfectly.

-When you think a belief might be irrational, you look for evidence that supports that belief or proves it wrong.
+When you think a belief might be irrational, you look for evidence supporting that belief or proving it wrong.

 Identifying And Changing Self-Talk